10 Days in Japan: Itinerary, What to Do & Where to Go

 Ready to make the most out of your visit to Osaka?
 Don’t miss out on these awesome Osaka tours:

-• Osaka Book a Friend Local Tour: A unique concept that pair you up with a local who’ll create a custom experience for your interests whether that’s off-the-beaten path spots or classic Osaka sites.
+• Osaka Book a Friend Local Tour: A unique concept that pairs you up with a local who’ll create a custom experience for your interests, whether that’s off-the-beaten-path spots or classic Osaka sites.

 • Osaka Full-Day Walking Tour: Experience the breadth of the city on this full-day sightseeing tour.
 Stops include Umeda Sky Building, Osaka Castle, and a 1-hour riverboat cruise.